IAmBullsaw/rpsXTREME/README.md

 So, for a tournament it is possible that the finale would end due to loss of possible moves.

+In short I have here made a mock up in python 3 of the game, a client and server for a network based tournament.

 ## Rules and definitions

 * A turn is one standard game of rock paper scissors.